- Non-cancerous Breast Conditions

 Based on the pattern of the cells, hyperplasia may be called usual or atypical.
 In usual hyperplasia, the pattern of cells is very close to normal.
 Atypical hyperplasia (or hyperplasia with atypia) is a term used when the cells are more distorted.

 - Mild hyperplasia of the usual type: This does not increase the risk for breast cancer

 - Moderate or florid hyperplasia of the usual type (without atypia), also known as usual hyperplasia: The risk of breast cancer is about 1½ to 2 times that of a woman with no breast abnormalities.

 If you have hyperplasia, especially atypical hyperplasia, it usually means you will need to see your doctor more often.
-This may mean more frequent breast exams and a special effort to get yearly mammograms, because some types of hyperplasia are linked to a higher risk of breast cancer in the future.
+This may mean more frequent breast exams and a special effort to get yearly mammograms, because some types of hyperplasia are linked to a higher risk of breast cancer.
 Some women with atypical hyperplasia choose to take medicine to lower their risk of breast cancer.
 More information on this topic can be found in our document Medicines to Reduce Breast Cancer Risk.

 Last Medical Review: 03/16/2015